sherlockq/gatsby-blogsite/src/markdown-pages/record-of-a-docker-connection-issue-debugging.md

 ### Arnaud joined.
 "IT'S JENKINS BEHIND THAT"

-Arnold said, husdon was an alias for Jenkins.
+Arnold said, `husdon` was an alias for Jenkins.
 So that response was from Jenkins.

 Until then did I realize it had nothing to with any specific Debian package or the repo at all.

 ### Some HTTP tests

-All curl requests on the machine is fine.
-And all curl requests in the docker is broken with the 403 response.
+All curl requests on the machine was fine.
+All curl requests in the docker broke with the 403 response.

 - Different base image?
 Same
 - DNS? ping/nslookup resolved to same ip